jurriaan/aico/docs/tutorial_basics.md

 $
 ```

-## 3. Code Generation
+## 3. Directed Execution (Generating Diff)

-Now, let's modify the code.
-We use `gen` to request changes. `aico` outputs a standard Unified Diff.
+Now, we direct the model to modify the source.
+We use `gen` to produce a standard Unified Diff.

 ```console
 $ aico gen "Rename 'add' to 'sum_values' and add type hints"